PlatinumFoxTail/turtle_graphics/README.md

 - src: source files of the software
 - plan: the mandatory plan prior project start
-- doc: documentation at end of project
+- doc: documentation at end of project + sprint memos
 - tests: testing of software
 - build: build files